Texts in English

 Unholy love

-My name is in your agenda as a name more, but you don’t have the courage to write beside it its real name: pleasure.
-For me, you don’t need to say any word, not even well-done lyrics.
+My name is in your agenda as a name more, but you don’t have the courage to write its real name: pleasure.
+You don’t need to say to me any word, not even well-done lyrics.
 You don’t need to invite me for a dinner with illuminated candles or create a romantic vibe.
 I’m frivolous, light, fugacious.
 I’m the illuminated candle that lights up your loneliness.

-My clothes are a package that you untie as a gift, like a shoe box, dresses that you bought in a boutique, a supermarket or anywhere and they are on the ground of a room or on a bed.
+My clothes are a package that you untie as a gift, like a shoe box, dresses that you bought in a boutique, a supermarket or anywhere, and now they are on the ground of a room or on a bed.

-I can laugh if you ask me and I can put on clothes that your fantasy and imagination desire.
-I can simulate arriving at your home crying, to ask for protection or I can let you hurt me if that’s your wish.
+I can laugh if you ask me, and I can wear clothes to satisfy your fantasy and what your imagination desires.
+I can simulate arriving at your home crying, to ask for protection, or I can let you hurt me if you wish.

-I’m available, I’m cold and my body is filled with falsehoods, but I will make a difference for you to believe that it is true.
-I don’t care of your skin colour or your economic situation and I can be the best, and you will believe that I belong to you.
+I’m available, I’m cold, and my body is filled with falsehoods, but I will make a difference for you to believe that everything is true.
+I don’t care about your skin colour or your economic situation, and I can be the best, and you will believe that I belong to you.

-I’m able to tell you the words that you want to listen to, and I will listen to your words as if they were the more important.
+I’m able to tell you the words you want to listen to, and I will listen to your words as if they were more important.

-I am a love that you buy, I’m for sale and when I feel the touch of your hands on my body my mind feels disgust, I pretend to be the best woman that you had, but only why you want to feel pleasure.
+I am a love that you buy, I’m for sale, and when I feel the touch of your hands on my body, my mind feels disgusted, I pretend to be the best woman that you have had, but only why you want to feel pleasure.

-You can call me all the time, by phone, a request, through a contract by money.
-I am capable of satisfying you because you cannot ask someone that, simply, loves you.
+You can call me by phone, make a request, through contract for money.
+I am capable of satisfying you because you cannot ask someone who loves you.
 And you and I can be a lovely couple that was invented and are embraced on a bed.

-When I go away, you cannot realize the relief that I fell.
+When I go away, you cannot realize the relief that I feel.
 I don’t waste time watching you sleep and not even caressing your face, thanking you for the pleasure you gave me.

 I raise my hand only to pick up the money that you give me for the pleasure that I didn’t feel.
-When I go away I close the door and I abandon you in your loneliness.
-Maybe you will be crying because you are not capable of living and suffering to conquest a real love.
+When I go away, I close the door and abandon you in your loneliness.
+Maybe you will cry because you are not capable of living and suffering to conquer true love.
 A love built in the middle of couple fights, in spontaneous smiles, living in a home, light without frivolities.

 Photo from: Nick Fewings en Unsplash